getstackhead/stackhead/Documentation/stackhead-cli/cli-configuration.md

 ```

 {% hint style="info" %}
-Modules are resolved automatically to StackHead namespace, e.g. the web server value `nginx` is treated as `getstackhead.stackhead_webserver_nginx`.
+Modules defined in the `modules` section are resolved automatically to StackHead namespace, e.g. the web server value `nginx` is treated as `getstackhead.stackhead_webserver_nginx`.
 If you're not using an official StackHead module, please make sure to add the vendor name \(e.g. `acme.stackhead_webserver_nginx`\).
 {% endhint %}